All Episodes

 I think they even gave Hillary Clinton some grief when she tried to also make the statement at one point that all lives matter.

-And who's out there promoting this and giving them cover and applauding them, but Barack Hussein Obama, who brings them to the White House and praises them as better organizers than even he ever was.
+And who's out there promoting this and giving them cover and applauding them but Barack Hussein Obama, who brings him to the White House and praises them as better organizers than even he ever was and assures everybody that he's confident that they are going to take America to new heights while America is descending to America.

-As Heather McDonald said that this is largely a repeat of the riots of the 1960s.
+As Heather McDonald said, this is largely a repeat of the riots of the 1960s.

 But this is different.